A User-centric Game for Balancing V2G Benefits with Battery Degradation of Electric Vehicles: Modelling of battery health degradation

 where $A$ is a pre-exponential factor, $E_a$ is the activation energy, which is $24.5$ kJ/mol, and $R$ is the ideal gas constant, which is $8.314$ J/mol/K. Note that the temperature $T_{b}$ is implicitly also a function of time.

 To model cyclic aging, we follow the empirical model proposed in \cite{wang2014degradation}:

 where $C_{\text{rated}}$ is the capacity of the battery in $Ah$, $T_{b}$ is the battery temperature in $K$, $n_{\text{cycle}}$ is the number of cycles, $I_{\text{rate}}$ is the operating C-rate of battery, and $a,b,c,d,e$ are constants calculated from the experimental data and given in Table \ref{table_bat_model}.
-We note that the degradation result of \eqref{calendar_eq} and \eqref{emp_model} have recently been compared with experimental results in \cite{thingvad2021empirical} and found to be reasonably accurate.
 Equation \eqref{emp_model} is the degradation model of a single battery cell.
 We need to scale down the battery pack level charging/discharging power to a single-cell level.
 To alleviate computational challenges, while retaining an accurate model, we consider a smooth approximation of Equation \eqref{q_l}: